 What Should I do if I am Visited by Special Agents?

-Even if you are just a witness, it is important that you do not expose yourself to liability.
-By no means should you consent to an on-the-spot interview or start answering questions.
+Even if you are just a witness to a possible crime, it is important that you do not expose yourself to liability.
+Do not consent to an on-the-spot interview or start answering questions.

-The special agent will try and push you to do that because their job is to get as much information out of you as possible.
-It is very important that you take a pause and realize that you are talking to a criminal investigative agent — the people who carry badges and guns — and step away from the situation.
+Special agents will prod you and try to push your buttons.
+Part of their job is to get as much information as possible.
+It is important that you realize these are criminal investigative agents — the people who carry badges and guns — and step away from the situation.

-Hire a third party; have somebody intercede on your behalf, or at least take a pause and figure out what this is about.
+Think about having somebody intercede on your behalf and get down to the bottom of what this is about.
 Once you do that, then you can go into your special agent interview prepared.

 What Should I do if I Suspect That My Tax Preparer is Being Investigated by the IRS?

 If you think that somebody might be a subject or a target of an IRS criminal investigation you are going to want to think about cutting off contact with them sooner rather than later.
 If somebody is under the microscope of IRS-CI, you do not want to be anywhere near that person; you do not want to touch them with a 10-foot pole.